-Today marks the 115th anniversary of the birth of legendary Southern author William Faulkner, whose works, as we probably don’t have to tell you, still rank among the most important novels of our age.
+Today marks the anniversary of the birth of legendary Southern author William Faulkner, whose works, as we probably don’t have to tell you, still rank among the most important novels of our age.
 Though he didn’t much like to speak about his personal life, the author did have a great many things to say about the practice of writing — and by extension, the practice of living.
-Click through to bask in some of Faulkner’s most poignant suggestions for writers, artists, or anyone looking to live life to the fullest, and let us know if we’ve missed your favorite Faulknerian missive in the comments.
+Here are some of Faulkner’s most poignant suggestions for writers, artists, or anyone looking to live life to the fullest.

 “Read, read, read.
 Read everything —trash, classics, good and bad, and see how they do it.
 Just like a carpenter who works as an apprentice and studies the master.
 Read!
 You’ll absorb it.
 Then write.
 If it is good, you’ll find out.
 If it’s not, throw it out the window.” – Statement at the University of Mississippi, 1947